December 8, 2022

 #2.
 Check Google Analytics 4 DebugView

 When you implement something in Google Analytics 4 (or any other platform), never trust your gut.
-Always verify that the data was actually received by the platform and is displayed in reports the way you expect it.
+Always verify that the data was received by the platform and is displayed in reports the way you expect it.

 That’s the place where your debugging should take place.
 Do not mix this with the GTM Preview and Debug mode.
 They are two different beasts.